Gowind-class design: Argentina

 Argentina chose the OPV variant (Kership design).
-After repeated negotiations and break-offs, in February 2018 the Argentine Navy was instructed to restart negotiations with Naval Group for the procurement of four Gowind-class vessels.
+After repeated negotiations and break-offs.
+In February 2018 the Argentine Navy was instructed to restart negotiations with Naval Group for the procurement of four Gowind-class vessels.
 The decision was motivated by the meeting between Argentine President Mauricio Macri and French President Emmanuel Macron at the annual World Economic Forum summit in Davos, Switzerland.
 An order for four vessels was expected in July 2018.
 In November 2018, Argentina confirmed the purchase of four Gowind-class vessels.
-The purchase includes the already-built L'Adroit, which in 2016 visited the region on a marketing trip, and three new vessels.
+The purchase includes the already-built L'Adroit, which in 2016 visited the region on a marketing trip and three new vessels.

 United Arab Emirates

-In 2019 March 25, the United Arab Emirates Navy had signed a contract with Naval Group for Euro750 million (USD850m) for two 2500 class frigates (actually weighing 2,700 tonnes) with options for two more, to be built in partnership with Abu Dhabi Ship Building Company (ADSB).
-They will be equipped with Naval Group's SETIS combat management system, MBDA's Exocet missile, Raytheon's Evolved Sea Sparrow missiles.
+In 2019 March 25, the United Arab Emirates Navy had signed a contract with Naval Group for Euro750 million (USD850m) for two 2500 class frigates (actually weighing 2,700 tonnes) with options for two more to be built in partnership with Abu Dhabi Ship Building Company (ADSB).
+They will be equipped with Naval Group's SETIS combat management system, MBDA's Exocet missile and VL MICA-NG missiles.
 This contract was announced in mid-June 2019 by Naval Group.